-You need not go to great expense to work needlepoint projects on stretcher bars.
+You don't need to go to great expense to work needlepoint projects on stretcher bars.
 On average, you can purchase two sets of stretcher bars at your local craft or art supplies store quite cheaply (depending on the size of your project).

-Stretcher bars are sold in pairs in lengths of 4 inches to 36 inches.
+Stretcher bars are sold in pairs in lengths of four to 36 inches.
 They have grooves on each end that allow them to fit together snugly.
 They can be easily combined to fit the size canvas of your needlepoint project.

 Here is an example of how to choose the right stretcher bars for a needlepoint project:

-- A piece of 12-inch by 14-inch needlepoint canvas requires one pair of 12-inch and another pair of 14-inch stretcher bars to mount the canvas as tightly as possible for stitching.
+- A piece of 12-by-14-inch needlepoint canvas requires one pair of 12-inch and another pair of 14-inch stretcher bars to mount the canvas as tightly as possible for stitching.

 How to Mount Needlepoint Canvas on Stretcher Bars